 Facilities and Activities at Al Wathba Desert Resort

 The Al Wathba Desert Resort has a beautiful pool area with a nice pool bar.
 There is also a beautiful luxury spa offering a variety of relaxing and indulgent treatments.
-The hotel offers a variety of desert experiences including camel riding, horse riding, falconry displays as well as dune bashing a slight distance away from the resort.
+The hotel offers a variety of desert experiences, including camel riding, horse riding, falconry displays, and dune bashing a slight distance away from the resort.

 The hotel is also located close to the Al Wathba Camel Race track (you have to get up very early to see any races – they’re usually over by 8 am) and the Al Wathba Wetland Reserve, home to a large number of flamingoes and over 200 other species of bird.

 What does it cost to stay at Al Wathba, A Luxury Collection Desert Resort & Spa?

 Rooms start at around 850 AED per night, excluding taxes in high season.

 Both offer beautiful accommodations and a variety of desert activities.
 Tilal Liwa offers a great value option for those on a budget but still wanting the desert resort experience.

 Another very new option we’re going to throw in here that sits on the cusp between glamping and luxury desert resort is Bab al Nojoum Bateen Liwa.
 This property sits deep in the Liwa desert and offers a series of standalone villas, each with a private plunge pool, kitchen and outdoor living space overlooking the vast dunes of the empty quarter.

 No extensive resort facilities, though, to the extent of the other desert resorts in Abu Dhabi that we listed above.
 However, there are dining options available at Liwa Village, along with an additional pool and fitness facilities available to guests.

 More to come on this one later in the season! here’s a sneak peek on insta to whet your appetite!